Dr Daniel Brown, Chairman

 Dr Christian Hill, Senior Scientist

-Christian is a physicist and physical chemist working at UCL.
+Christian is a physicist and physical chemist working at Quantemol.
 His specialities are spectroscopy and the representation and communication of data in the physical sciences.
-Christian working on the Quantemol database (QDB), which allows users to calculate data sets and create collections of data in the form of “chemistries” to input into their own models.
+Christian is working on the Quantemol database (QDB), which allows users to calculate data sets and create collections of data in the form of “chemistries” to input into their own models.